MicrosoftDocs/power-pages-docs/power-pages-docs/admin/cookies.md

 ### Do cookies in Power Pages store my IP address?

-No. However, check the terms of your analytics provider if you've configured traffic analysis on your website.
+No. However, check the terms of your analytics provider if you configured traffic analysis on your website.
 Traffic analysis can be configured through [Portal Management app](../configure/portal-management-app.md) > **Administration** > **Enable Traffic Analysis**.